 The Dogmatics

-The Dogs have done a number of shows since O’Halloran’s death, but has not returned to the studio.
-In June 2011, they appeared at the Paradise Rock Club with The Neats, Last Stand, Band 19 and Classic Ruins and in July 2012 they played at Johnny D’s in Somerville with The Flies, The Bristols, Hired Men, Piranha Brothers, Sourpuss, White Dynamite, Lenny Lashley, New Frustrations and The Lucky 88’s.
-In March 2015, the performed at T.T. the Bear’s Place with Jennie Dee & The Deelinquents, The Other Girls, The Hired Men and The Gypsy Moths.
+On October 23, 1986, Paul O’Halloran died in a motorcycle accident, but the band performed lived a number of times after that, with Paul and Pete’s brother Jimmy or Johnny on bass and vocals.
+In June 2011, they appeared at the Paradise Rock Club with The Neats, Last Stand, Band 19 and Classic Ruins; in July 2012 they played at Johnny D’s in Somerville with The Flies, The Bristols, Hired Men, Piranha Brothers, Sourpuss, White Dynamite, Lenny Lashley, New Frustrations and The Lucky 88’s; and in March 2015 they performed at T.T. the Bear’s Place with Jennie Dee & The Deelinquents, The Other Girls, The Hired Men and The Gypsy Moths.

 • The Paul O’Halloran-penned song “It Sure Don’t Feel Like XMas Time” was included on the Midnite XMas Mess1984 compilation.